 Typical dishes prepared for this special occasion include longevity noodles (the longer the noodles, the longer the life), dumplings, Lok Ba Go (Chinese turnip cake) and Bánh chưng (Vietnamese square sticky rice cake).
 Get a taste of Asia without leaving Paris – numerous restaurants are operating a click & collect or home delivery service.

-Our recommendations include Mirama (17 rue Saint-Jacques, 75005) for their Peking duck, Les Pâtes Vivantes (46 rue du Faubourg Montmartre, 75009) for typical noodles, La Pâtisserie de Choisy (62 avenue de Choisy, 75013) for cakes and desserts, Gros Bao (72 quai de Jemmapes, 75010) for piping hot steamed buns, the Tse Yang restaurant (25 avenue Pierre 1er de Serbie, 75016) for their promotion of Chinese gastronomy and Panda Panda (21 rue Juliette Dodu, 75010) or 21g-Dumpling (167 rue du Faubourg Saint-Antoine, 75011) for their excellent dim sum.
+Our recommendations include Mirama (17 rue Saint-Jacques, Paris 5th) for their Peking duck, Les Pâtes Vivantes (46 rue du Faubourg Montmartre, Paris 9th and 3 rue de Turbigo, Paris 3rd) for typical noodles, La Pâtisserie de Choisy (62 avenue de Choisy, Paris 13th) for cakes and desserts, Gros Bao (72 quai de Jemmapes, Paris 10th) for piping hot steamed buns, the Tse Yang restaurant (25 avenue Pierre 1er de Serbie, Paris 16th) for their promotion of Chinese gastronomy and Panda Panda (21 rue Juliette Dodu, Paris 10th) or 21g-Dumpling (167 rue du Faubourg Saint-Antoine, Paris 11th) for their excellent dim sum.

-The gourmet restaurant Lili - located in The Peninsula Paris - is offering a special Chinese New Year menu to be enjoyed only on 9 February 2024 for dinner from 6.30pm onwards and a Chinese New Year brunch on 10 February 2024 from midday to 2pm.
+The gourmet restaurant Lili - located in The Peninsula Paris - is offering a special Chinese New Year menu to be enjoyed only on Tuesday 28 January 2025 for dinner and a Chinese New Year brunch on Saturday 1 February 2025 from noon to 2.30pm.

 Another palace, the Shangri-La, is putting on a great spread to duly celebrate this New Lunar Year.
 The Parisian palace’s two restaurants are offering special menus.
-Firstly, the exceptional menu at the Shang Palace, available for dinner only from Friday 2 to Sunday 11 February 2024.
-At the Bauhinia, a celebratory gastronomic brunch is proposed on Saturday 10 and Sunday 11 February 2024, with something sweet and delicious from Maxence Barbot.
+Firstly, the exceptional menu at the Shang Palace, available for lunch and dinner from Wednesday 29 January to Monday 3 February 2025.
+At the Bauhinia, on 2 February 2025 from noon to 3pm, a celebratory gastronomic brunch is proposed with something sweet and delicious from Maxence Barbot.
 The unmissable Lion Dance - mini parade in the palace itself – is also part of the planned celebrations at the Shangri-La.

 And don’t hesitate to step into a local restaurant where there are plenty of great dishes to enjoy!

-For an immersive cultural experience, shop for some specialities at one of the Tang brothers’ Asian supermarkets, then stop for refreshment at the Maison des Trois Thés (1 rue Saint-Médard, 75005) before dropping into the attractive Le Phénix bookshop (72 boulevard de Sébastopol), which specializes in Asian and Chinese literature.
+For an immersive cultural experience, shop for some specialities at one of the Tang brothers’ Asian supermarkets, then stop for refreshment at the Maison des Trois Thés (1 rue Saint-Médard, Paris 5th) before dropping into the attractive Le Phénix bookshop (72 boulevard de Sébastopol, Paris 3rd), which specializes in Asian and Chinese literature.

 A Forbidden City a stone’s throw from Paris?
 The Huatian Chinagora Hotel in Alfortville (1 place du Confluent-France-Chine, 94) will come as a surprise.
 This five-building complex, comprising a luxury hotel, a restaurant with a panoramic view, and reception rooms, is the work of Cantonese architect Liang Kunhao.
-Again, this year, special menus, a fireworks display and a show of dance are on the programme.
+Again, this year, special menus, a fireworks display (28 January 2025 from 9.30pm) and a show of dance (29 January 2025 from noon) are on the programme.

 At Saint-Rémy-l’Honoré, in the Yvelines, the Yili garden is the first traditional Chinese garden to be created in France.
 Set in six hectares, its design incorporates the principles of yin and yang and architectural elements made from noble materials imported from China.
 Quieten your mind with a zen moment – a great way to begin the year of the Wood Dragon!